KostasKoutrou/kostaskoutrou.github.io/_posts/2030-12-31-troubleshoot-mde-with-kql.md

 ### DeviceEvents table

+Before starting with each MDE capability, it is important to focus on the Advanced Hunting table which includes all the MDE detection events.

-The detections by MDE are reported under the DeviceEvents table in Advanced Hunting.
+The detections by MDE are reported under the `DeviceEvents` table in Advanced Hunting.

 Two important columns of the DeviceEvents table are the following:

-- ActionType: The `ActionType` column shows what action triggered the `DeviceEvents` event.
+- **ActionType**: The `ActionType` column shows what action triggered the `DeviceEvents` event.
 When it comes to MDE, the `ActionType` column shows which MDE detection tirggered the event.
-- AdditionalFields: The `AdditionalFields` column contains, as its name suggests, additional information regarding the event which does not fit any of the other columns.
+- **AdditionalFields**: The `AdditionalFields` column contains, as its name suggests, additional information regarding the event, information which does not fit any of the other columns.
 When it comes to MDE detections, the `AdditionalFields` column contains necessary information about the detection, such as whether something was blocked or audited, or what policy triggered the event.
-It is in JSON format, and, depending on what is being searched for, the `AdditionalFields` JSON data will need to be parsed in order to retrieve the correct information.
+It is in JSON format and, depending on what is being searched for, the `AdditionalFields` JSON data will need to be parsed in order to retrieve the correct information.
 In the queries below, there are some examples to get a better idea of how to parse the column.

-You can always refer to the `DeviceEvents` Schema reference directly from the Advanced Hunting page in Defender to review the different available values:
+You can always refer to the `DeviceEvents` Schema reference directly from the Advanced Hunting page in Defender to review the different available columns and their values:

 <img alt="image" src="https://github.com/user-attachments/assets/d43c04c7-c212-49b4-8e5e-767a6b20decd" />